API Automation using Java Karate Framework

 Perform the following;

-1. Navigate to Edit scenario Form secondary screen by clicking the Edit icon of the first GWT step arranged in the sequence, select the 'no precondition' option from the TestStep Settings dropdown list (Login End Point url in this case), as shown:
+1. Navigate to Scenarios List>>Scenario Steps List>>Edit Step Form secondary screen by clicking the Edit icon of the first GWT step arranged in the sequence, select the 'no precondition' option from the TestStep Settings dropdown list and save (Login End Point url in this case).

 3. In the Scenario Sequence section, clear the GwtInput contents if it exists for all the GWT steps.